haskell/vscode-haskell/README.md

 ```

 Also, make sure the extension is installed in vscode, either via the
-marketplace, or if you are testing an unreleased version by
+marketplace (preferred), or if you are testing an unreleased version by

 ```bash
 $ npm install -g vsce
 $ vsce package
 ```

-This will create a file something like `vscode-hie-server-0.0.1.vsix`
+This will create a file something like `vscode-hie-server-0.0.3.vsix`
 according to the current version.

 In vscode, open the extensions tab, and click on the `...` at the top right of it,